dinkumoil/NppUISpy/README.md

 # Manual installation

 1. Download the latest release.
-If you run a 32 bits version of Notepad++ take the file "NppUISpy_vX.X_UNI.zip".
-In case of a 64 bits version take the file "NppUISpy_vX.X_x64.zip".
+If you run a 32 bits version of Notepad++ take the file `NppUISpy_vX.X_UNI.zip`.
+In case of a 64 bits version take the file `NppUISpy_vX.X_x64.zip`.
 2. Unzip the downloaded file to a folder on your harddisk where you have write permissons.

 The following steps depend on the version of Notepad++ you use.